link422/F24_Team3_TennisBallCollector/Reports/Detailed Design Ashli.md

   - Rationale : This will ensure motors operate via user input to limit unexpected behavior
 - Shall continuely control the movement of the tennis ball collector [1].
   - Rationale : Control should be a constant factor within motor operation for reliable motions
+- The DC motors shall be tested as applicable using procedures outline in IEEE Standard 112 [9].
+  - Rationale : This IEEE standard defines methods for testing and evaluating motor efficiency, torque, power, and speed under controlled conditions.
+This will be helpful in ensuring the solution for the subsystem is satisfactory in execution.

 Other motor subsystem specifications defined in the Conceptual Design were deemed irrational.
 - The Dual Shaft Wheels shall not be connected by the Raspberry Pi